BarkaBoss/recognising-nigerian-monuments/README.md

 ![Olumo Rock](images/olumo.jpg)
 ![Zuma Rock](images/zuma.jpg)

-These images were scrapped of the internet using Bing Image Search API."# recognising-nigerian-monuments"
+These images were scrapped of the internet using Bing Image Search API.